Annual Wellness Exams

-What is a wellness exam?
+What is an annual wellness exam?

 Will my insurance pay for a wellness exam?